skx/dotfiles/.emacs.d/init.md

 Operating as a server means that we can reuse the single Emacs instance, without having to worry about restarting new copies (and the potential speed-hit that would cost).

-With the server-startup out of the way the first thing we need to do is make sure that the various subdirectories beneath the `~/.emacs/` directory are added to the load-path.
+With the server-startup out of the way the first real we need to do is make sure that the various subdirectories beneath the `~/.emacs/` directory are added to the load-path.
 This will ensure that future use of `require` will find the files we're attempting to load:

 ```lisp
 (defun add-to-load-path (dir)